vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 #### Known limitations
-2. Kargo output file is present in the pod also.
-It needs to be manually deleted else the K8 node may go for reboot because the disk size overflow.
+1. Kargo output file is present in the pod also.
+It needs to be manually deleted or else the K8 node may go for reboot because of the disk size overflow.
 3. Currently only collection with “logging”  and "prometheus" is supported.
 Provide invalid kibana dashboard in “kargo-log-collection-config.json” so only fluentd logs are collected.
 4. More number of parallel writes to kusto cluster can cause out of memory (OOM) error.